 To ensure a self-improving, school-led system, teaching schools are required to operate by the following principles of effective delivery, accountability, systems leadership, engagement and continuous improvement.

 Underpinning all our work is our commitment to:

 - The rights of the child

 - Professional learning, embedded in research and based on reciprocity and joint practice development, to develop knowledge and skill and build capacity

-- Developing a democratic community for leaders at all levels that is reflective, emotionally intelligent and resilient, fostering pride and purpose
+- Developing a democratic community for leaders at all levels that is reflective, self-evaluative, emotionally intelligent and resilient, fostering pride and purpose

 - Pushing the boundaries, taking chances, being altruistic and innovative

 - Building a cultural community in which all learners can and do thrive

 - Reducing inequality in educational achievement and life chances

 We aspire to build collaborative, authentic, respectful and trusting partnerships in which we:

 - Are committed to each other’s success and the success of the wider partnerships

 - Have unequivocally high-quality standards and are champions for ALL children